Congress embarks on epic battle over Biden infrastructure plan | Politics

 Congress embarks on epic battle over Biden infrastructure plan

-The U.S. Congress is poised to lurch into a long and contentious battle over President Joe Biden's infrastructure investment plan as Democrats and Republicans argue over the $2 trillion cost and how the money should be parceled out in the next several years.
+The U.S. Congress is poised for a long battle over President Joe Biden's infrastructure investment plan as Democrats argue with Republicans and among themselves over the $2 trillion cost and how the money should be parceled out in coming years.
 Democrats, with effective control of the Senate and a slim majority in the House of Representatives aim to deliver a final bill for the Democratic president to sign into law between July 4 and early September.

-Biden's plan, which he will unveil on Wednesday in Pittsburgh, initially calls for $2 trillion in new spending on everything from roads and bridges to broadband and elderly care, along with higher corporate taxes.
-Biden could unveil a second spending package in April.
+Biden's plan initially calls for $2 trillion in new spending on everything from roads and bridges to broadband and elderly care, along with higher corporate taxes.
 Economists say the measures could create millions of blue-collar jobs.
+Biden may also unveil a second spending package in April.

-Former President Donald Trump had pledged infrastructure legislation in 2017, but it never got off the ground in part because of partisan disagreements over funding mechanisms.
-Last month, Congress passed Biden's $1.9 trillion coronavirus aid package without Republican support.
+Republican former President Donald Trump had pledged infrastructure legislation in 2017, but it never got off the ground in part because of partisan disagreements over funding mechanisms.
+Last month, Congress passed Biden's coronavirus aid package without Republican support.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)